Hexiao-DING/Dementia_Depression_MR-analysis/README.md

 ---

-## 🗂️ Data Atlas — Most Data are European Ancestry
+## 🗂️ Data Atlas — Data are European Ancestry

-> [!NOTE]
-> The original project labels the data requirement as **“Most data are EU populations.”** In this README, the same information is presented as **mostly European ancestry** summary statistics to make the ancestry note clearer for GitHub readers.

 ### A. Exposure Layer — pQTLs and GWAS Summary Statistics